chriswright47/credit_card_processing/README.md

 I took a tdd approach to the code

+when I got stuck with an error i did not understand ... such as the capatialize!, or number to_i not equaling 0 I would copy my work over to another file and test there

 If we get further in this process I know you guys are going to ask me to extend the code, so I took advantage of modules, and orginized my files in a way that will hopefully make it easy to add new features and functionality

 Usually I would not test private methods, I would do tests that